-As you prepare to join us at King's, you’ll need to think about purchasing essential equipment to help you excel in your studies.
+As you prepare to join us at King's, you’ll need to think about purchasing essential equipment to help you excel in your studies, including details on how you can access financial support if you need help purchasing equipment.

 What equipment do I need to buy?